The Iceland Car Rental Travel Blog

 Inside Keflavik Airport

-SIM cards, eSIMs and mobile data
+SIM cards, eSIMs, and mobile data options

 Sleeping or Resting at Keflavík During Layovers